Baksalyar/Metagrapher/README.md

 With overriding: *My heart is beating*

-Or you can even make own set of substitutions from the ground up:
+Or you can even provide your custom set of substitutions:
 ```python
 print( Metagrapher('Making bad things again')
 	.custom({'bad': 'good', 'again': 'as always', ' ': ' ♥ '}) )